ros-sports/ipm-docs/tutorial.rst

 * The :ref:`IPM Library`, which is a vectorized implementation of the IPM projection.
 It exposes a Python API, that can be used directly.
 * The :ref:`IPM Service`, which wraps the IPM library in a ROS 2 service.
 It can be used perform language agnostic IPM projections using normal ROS interfacing.
-* The IPM Image Node, which can be used to directly project images (e.g. from a camera) or masks onto a given plane.
+* The :ref:`IPM Image Node`, which can be used to directly project images (e.g. from a camera) or masks onto a given plane.
 It essentially listens to a image topic, related camera info and TF to publish a point cloud containing the projected pixels.

 .. _IPM Library: